FusionAuth/fusionauth-site/site/_posts/2021-11-29-how-to-migrate-from-cognito.md

 <!--more-->

 This blog post will explain why and how you might choose to migrate from Amazon Cognito to another solution.
+This is more complicated than it might seem because you cannot access the password hashes of users in Cognito, which has impacts the way you can migrate their authentication experience.

 ## Weaknesses of Amazon Cognito